Board of Directors

 Sandra Harris is the Assistant Vice President of Government & Community Affairs at Columbia University Medical Center.
 In her role, she is responsible for maintaining community and institutional relations, developing partnerships and promoting university and community programs that impact the health and well-being of the northern Manhattan community.
 Ms. Harris's work in the community began 23 years ago, as a Constituent Services Liaison for State Senator Franz Leichter, where she developed a keen understanding of the needs of her community.
 This led to a career change, which resulted in her working at Alianza Dominicana and later becoming Executive Director of the Northern Manhattan Community Voices Collaborative.
 Ms. Harris currently serves as a member of the American Public Health Association, National Association of Social Workers and the NJ Mental Health Counselor’s Association.

-Ms. Harris has a master's degree in Social Work from City University of New York-Hunter College and bachelor’s degree in Psychology from the College of Human Services- Metropolitan College of New York.
+Ms. Harris has a bachelor’s degree in Psychology from the College of Human Services- Metropolitan College of New York and a master's degree in Social Work from the City University of New York-Hunter College.

 John Lyons, Treasurer

-John Lyons is a Research Assistant in the Metropolitan Center for Urban Education at New York University Steinhardt School of Culture Education & Human Development.
-In his role, he manages research projects and is responsible for qualitative and quantitative analyses.
-Prior to Mr. Lyons’ work at the Metropolitan Center for Urban Education, he was part of the NMIC staff from 2002 through 2009, first as an English Language Instructor and later promoted to Director of the Adult Education Program.
+John Lyons is the Associate Director of Institutional Research and Assessment at New York University's Steinhardt School of Culture, Education, and Human Development.
+In his role, he organizes and oversees accreditation and programmatic reporting 16 nationally accredited programs.
+Through his work, he designs and implements protocols and instrumentation for ongoing program evaluation and improvement.
+Prior to Mr. Lyons’ work at NYU, he was part of the NMIC staff from 2002 through 2009, first as an English Language Instructor and later promoted to Director of the Adult Education Program.
 In his English Language Instructor position, Mr. Lyons developed numerous courses and workshops as part of the English for Speakers of other Languages (ESOL) curriculum.
 As the Adult Education Program Director, he managed the program’s funding and assisted with agency-wide strategy.
 Mr. Lyons’ English Instructor path began at BKC International House in Moscow, Russia where he taught grammar and communicative English at all levels from children to adult professionals.

 Evelyn De La Rosa, Secretary